Consensys/security-workshop-for-devs/README.md

 	<img src="/static/notrekt-logo.png" height="200px"/>
 </p>

-# How Not to Get Rekt: The DevCon4 Workshop
+# How To Not Get Rekt: The DevCon4 Workshop

 ## Preparation